German opposition Christian Democrats tap leader Friedrich Merz as their candidate for chancellor

 The coalition, which is made up of Scholz’s Social Democrats, the Greens and the pro-business Free Democrats, suffered losses in elections to the European Parliament earlier this year and in recent German state elections in Thuringia and Saxony.

-Scholz has said he would like to run again but his candidacy hasn't been confirmed by his party.

-The 68-year-old Merz was considered the favorite after Soeder failed to get the backing for his candidacy, and after another contender, North Rhine Westphalia’s state Premier Hendrik Wuest, announced he wouldn’t run.
+The 68-year-old Merz was considered the favorite after Soeder failed to get the backing for his candidacy, according to German media reports, and after another contender, North Rhine Westphalia’s state Premier Hendrik Wuest, announced he wouldn’t run.